- Course Number:

 - Pass at least five in-class examinations - Whole numbers, fractions and decimals testing without calculator.
 No more than 50% of any test can be multiple choice

-- Complete at least two or more of the following measures: At least one written explanation of a mathematical concept, take-home examinations, Graded homework, Quizzes, Group projects, In-class activities, Attendance, Portfolios, Individual projects, Individual student conference, Service learning
+- Complete at least two or more of the following measures: At least one written explanation of a mathematical concept, take-home examinations, Graded homework, Quizzes, Group projects, In-class activities, Attendance, Portfolios, Individual projects, Individual student conference, Community based service learning

 Course Content (Themes, Concepts, Issues and Skills)